Amazing natural phenomena… around the world

 The northern lights from Camp Tromso, Norway

-Zhangye National Geopark, ChinaZhangye National Geopark is in northern China’s Qilian Mountains and stands out thanks to its immensely colourful patterns.
+Zhangye National Geopark is in northern China’s Qilian Mountains and stands out thanks to its immensely colourful patterns.
 The colours have formed from the erosion of red sandstone and other minerals over the last 24 million years, and they are most intense after rainfall.
 The desert conditions, along with freeze-thaw and peeling as well as wind and water erosion, are what give the mountains their multi-coloured appearance.

 Rainbow Mountains, China

 On the border between Israel and Jordan is the Dead Sea, also known as the Salt Sea.
 The surface and shores of the Dead Sea are 423 metres below sea level, which makes it the lowest exposed land on Earth and the deepest lake bottom below sea level.
 The landlocked lake has a high content of sodium water and other mineral salts, making it 8.6 times saltier than ocean water.
 As there is a high concentration of salt, you can easily float due to its natural buoyancy.
-Visit the Dead Sea on Cox & Kings’ 8-day Splendours of Jordan group tour.

 The Dead Sea, Jordan